kristus123/bloggy/content/cv/about-me/180_methodical.md

 workPlace: freelance
 ---

-I've spent many years reading and testing out different approaches and my daily life is heavily influenced by the methods and philosophy of these principles.
+I've spent many years reading and testing out different approaches in a professional setting and at home, with my daily being heavily influenced by the methods and philosophy of these principles.

+Because of this, I consider myself a highly experienced person in this field.

 <ReadMore text="read more">